leon-w/panopto-dl/README.md

+DISCLAIMER: Only use this tool to download videos you have the right to do so.

 # panopto-dl

 A simple chrome extension to generate ffmpeg commands to download videos from TUM panopto / TUM BigBlueButton / TUM live.